 Some photos of our speakers from the JBSP 50th Anniversary Conference are available here.
-The BSP Podcast will release the papers of many of the speakers at the beginning of our fourth season, beginning summer 2019.
+The BSP Podcast has released a number of the papers at the beginning of our fourth season in 2020.

 Following the publication of the Contributions to Philosophy, the Besinnung and the History of Being, the question of the significance of Heidegger’s later work has been widely discussed.
 However, the manifold difficulties raised by this Turning from the Question of the Meaning of Being to the Question of the History of Being, has led many philosophers to condemn the obscurity of these later works, particularly in contrast to the clarity of Being and Time.
 And yet, insofar as Heidegger’s later philosophy attempts to make our contemporary world question-worthy in an essential sense, it belongs with the most significant thought philosophy currently has to offer.